Skip to main content

 Leaders experienced in one particular Section must ensure they don't run an Integrated Section as an extension of the Section they are used to.
 The needs and the Section programme for all Sectional age groups should be catered for.

-Leaders new to a particular Section programme can seek the support and advice of Assistant District Commissioners (Section) who can advise accordingly.
+Leaders new to a particular Section programme can seek the support and advice from their District Teams who can advise accordingly.